Aditya-Rajgor/Personal-Projects/Titanic ML Problem/README.md

 Prefix Mr,Sex_male and Passenger Class are **Highly correlate** to Wheather pearson survive or not.

-# Will You Survive Titanic 2.0?
+# What If You were on Titanic?
-### Deployment of Titanic 2.0
+Suppose you were on Titanic (1912) and you are using widest network sim Airtel.you want to know weather you survive or not if titanic disaster happen.
+Figure out by given link.
-Deployment Part was quite tricky for me, 'cause I was doing it for first time.
-For deployment I've used full titanic dataset rather than only training datase to make performance more better.
+### Deployment of Titanic Survivor Classifier
- Final Heroku app takes some user inputs like Passenger Class,Age,Sex,etc,.And predict weather you have balls to Survive Titanic 2.0 or Not.It's
+For deployment I've used full titanic dataset rather than only training datase to make performance much better.

-* App Link:
+Final Heroku app takes some user inputs like Passenger Class,Age,Sex,etc,.And predict weather person will Survivr or Not using Machine Learning Model.
+It's completly based on previous titanic data and being predict by Random Forest algorythm's patterns.
+Trainnig accuracy is 77.07%, there is always some errors in predictons but we are more confidence with these results.

 [<img src="https://cdn.worldvectorlogo.com/logos/heroku.svg" width="100" height="64" />][heroku-url]